 Are you wondering which egg incubator kit is right for you?
 Are you wondering what is the difference between the Hova-Bator and Little Giant incubator?
 What is a fan kit and do you need one?
 Or is the still air incubator fine for your hatching needs?
 Do you need an egg candler and how do you use one?
 What about a hygrometer for measuring humidity?

 We have the answers to all of these egg hatching questions and more to give you the information you need to select the best hatching incubator for you.
 Please see our Incubator FAQ section for these and many other answers you may be interested in.

 A still air incubator is a very good fit for someone who is not too concerned about optimizing their hatch rate.
-And for incubating eggs that do better with still air.
-For example, reptile and amphibian eggs, such as snake, lizard, turtle or frog eggs.
+It also works well for incubating eggs that do better with still air, including reptile and amphibian eggs, such as snake, lizard, turtle or frog eggs.